zorazeng/learn-en/docs/snowflake_buzzer.md

 ## Introduction
 ---
  The snowflake buzzer is a symbol of christmas day's snow.
-The snowflake buzzer is just like snow, comes in this christmas night and  play the chritmas music.
+The snowflake buzzer is just like snow, comes in this christmas night and  play the christmas music.

 ## Features
 ---
 - With crocodile clip lines, no need for a expansion board
 - In snow shape, adapt to the christmas scene
-- Play the chritmas music with coding
+- Play the christmas music with coding

 ## Parameters
 ---